-This Seattle Center Arena project completely transforms the 57-year old building beneath its iconic, landmarked roof structure, nearly doubling the interior space.
+This Climate Pledge Arena project completely transforms the 57-year old building beneath its iconic, landmarked roof structure, nearly doubling the interior space.
 The project includes a new entry atrium and below grade expansion for additional seating and circulation, parking for 400 vehicles and a loading dock accessed by an underground tunnel.
 It also upgrades outdoor spaces on the site and signage.

 Oak View Group, which will privately fund the $800 million+ redevelopment, is preparing for site construction, working with City agencies to secure the required permits and agreements including those pertaining to the Arena’s designation as a historic landmark.

 Here are links to various documents pertaining to Arena redevelopment:

 • Memorandum of Understanding – Summary and Related Documents